Barinas (state): Flora and fauna

-Government & politics
+Government and politics

+Barinas is a state of Venezuela which is a presidential federal republic in the process of de facto centralisation.
+With its capital in the city of Barinas, the state's territory is organized into twelve municipalities.
+The governor, currently Sergio Garrido, is head of state and its legislative body is the Legislative Council, chaired by Desiree Contreras.
+The secretary general of government is Julio César Reyes.
+The state has an autonomous attorney general's office and a comptroller's office.
+It has headquarters for the electoral, moral and judicial powers, which has seventy offices.
+A state constitution was adopted in 2004, which can be amended or reformed at the initiative of the governor, two-thirds of the councilors, or more than 10% of the voting population.
+Such change requires the approval of two-thirds of the municipal councilors.
+The Constitution reads:

 Barinas is part of the Venezuelan federation, which is symmetrical: each entity has its own legal personality, competences, income and autonomous executive and legislative power, with authorities elected by majority rule in universal, direct and secret suffrage for four-year periods and revocable by referendum.
 They also have their own autonomous comptroller's and procurator's office and a council for planning and coordinating public policies.
 Venezuela's states are obliged to maintain independence, sovereignty and territorial integrity, and to comply with and enforce the Constitution and the law.

-The Barinas law emphasizes decentralization as the main goal.

-The foundations of the essence of Barinas are in the ethical and moral heritage of its people; in the values of freedom, equality, justice, cooperation, solidarity and independence; in the personal values and spiritual potential of its people; in its natural resources; and in its history, traditions, customs, idiosyncrasy, folklore, art and own aspirations.
-Barinas also protects biodiversity, which includes cultural diversity.

-The aims of Barinas are to protect and defend people and their dignity, facilitate the exercise of popular will and citizen participation in public affairs, maintain freedom, promote private initiative and free enterprise and the welfare of people.

-The citizens of Barinas are obliged by law to protect the family; know, promote and protect the cultural heritage; contribute to economic and human development; encourage private initiative; promote free enterprise; and reject violence.
-They also have the right to participate freely in state public affairs, in the exercise of control, monitoring and supervision of public management and in the processes of decentralization.